Aitesis Protocol

 Core Principle

 Evidence over Inference over Detection: Aitesis operates on an epistemic hierarchy with two boundaries.
 The lower boundary (Inference > Detection): infer context insufficiency from requirements rather than detecting via fixed taxonomy — the protocol dynamically identifies what context is missing, not mechanically checking against a preset list.
 The upper boundary (Evidence > Inference): gather evidence through direct environmental observation rather than substituting inference from reasoning alone — when a fact is observable, observe it.
-Corollary: partial evidence covering a subset of the claim scope is inference for the uncovered portion — evidence-claim alignment must be verified before treating evidence as resolution.
+Corollary: admissibility of found evidence on the direct-resolve path has two axes — coverage (does the evidence span the whole claim?) and support_integrity (does the evidence actually track the behavior it asserts, or is it silently desynced?).
+Support-integrity includes provenance coupling: the evidence's referent, source-kind, and scope must authorize the claim being resolved.
+Partial coverage is inference for the uncovered portion; current-but-unenforced evidence is inference dressed as evidence for the asserted behavior.
+Both must be verified before treating evidence as resolution (rebutting and undercutting defeaters, per Pollock — two kinds, not an exhaustive taxonomy).

 Within this hierarchy, the AI first collects contextual evidence via codebase exploration to enrich question quality, then classifies each uncertainty by dimension and verifiability — classification is the protocol's core epistemic act, not a routing sub-step.
 For factual uncertainties, the AI resolves read-only verifiable facts directly and empirically observes dynamically accessible ones with direct evidence before asking.
 For coherence, the AI classifies by scope and resolution method — memory-internal contradictions are resolved through factual reclassification, while cross-domain contradictions are routed to downstream protocols via deficit-matched routing.
 For relevance, the AI detects and shows routing targets in the classify summary.
 The purpose is multi-dimensional context sufficiency sensing — asking better questions for what requires human judgment, self-resolving what can be observed, resolving memory-internal contradictions through evidence, and routing cross-domain concerns to other epistemic protocols.

 Write is authorized for observation instrument setup (temporary test artifacts with mandatory cleanup).
-Rule 20 is the structural expression of the upper boundary — the adversarial guard against stopping at Inference when Evidence is achievable.
+Cite-or-observe is the structural expression of the upper boundary — the adversarial guard against stopping at Inference when Evidence is achievable.

 Mode Activation